Centurion: Late Republic and Early Empire

-Late Empire (3rd–5th Century CE)
+Late Empire (3rd–5th century CE)

 As the Roman army adapted to new threats and incorporated diverse influences, centurions’ uniforms became less standardized.
 The use of chain-mail and scale armor increased, as these could be more easily mass-produced and later adjusted to fit the wearer, while the iconic lorica segmentata, individually fitted to a particular wearer, fell out of favor.
 Helmets became more conical, influenced by Eastern and Germanic designs, abandoning hammered or spun bowl designs, in favor of helmets consisting of two pieces riveted together along the top from front to back, forming a reinforced ridge, sometimes extending into a nasal.
 These helmets, called Spangenhelm, often associated with Germanic and Scandinavian warriors, reflected their recruitment to serve in Late Roman and Byzantine imperial armies.

-In the New Testament
+Role in New Testament

-Matthew's Gospel and Luke's Gospel relate an incident in which a servant of a centurion based in Capernaum was ill.
-In the Gospel of Luke, the centurion concerned had a good relationship with the elders of the local Jewish population and had funded the development of the synagogue in Capernaum, and when he heard that Jesus was in the locality, he asked the Jewish elders to request healing for his servant.
-In the Gospel of Matthew, the centurion makes direct contact with Jesus.
-The stories report that Jesus marveled at his faith and restored his servant to health.

-In both the Gospels of Mark and Matthew, the centurion who is present at the Crucifixion said that Jesus was "God's Son".
-Accordingly, this centurion is considered by many to be the first Christian.
-In Luke's Gospel, the centurion at the cross said that Jesus was "innocent".

-The Book of Acts tells of a centurion named Cornelius whose righteous and generous acts find favor with God.
-The apostle Simon Peter is told in a vision to visit Cornelius, a Gentile, with whom association was not permitted under Jewish law.
-The encounter leads Simon Peter to understand that God accepts non-Jews who believe in God and repent.
-After this revelation, the message of Jesus was evangelized to the Gentiles.
-Another centurion, Julius, is given custody of the apostle Paul for his journey from Caesarea to Rome in Acts 27.
+Scholars have analyzed the literary and theological function of centurions in the Gospel of Luke and the Acts of the Apostles, in what is collectively known as Luke-Acts.
+In his 2014 study The Roman Army and the Expansion of the Gospel, Alexander Kyrychenko argues that the centurion serves as a "prototypical Gentile believer" within the two-volume narrative.

+According to Kyrychenko, Luke portrays the centurion not merely as a soldier, but as a principal representative of Roman imperial power.
+By depicting these figures positively, the narrative anticipates the successful expansion of the Christian mission into the Roman Empire.
+This portrayal contrasts with some Jewish literature of the period, such as the later prophetic writings which viewed Rome as an enemy of God, though it shares similarities with Josephus, who also generally depicted the Roman military in a positive light to emphasize its power and structural order.

+Christopher Chen extends this analysis by connecting the centurions' role directly to the identity of the work's recipient, Theophilus.
+Chen posits that Theophilus was a high-ranking Roman official and that Luke utilizes the centurions as "proponents of the gospel" specifically tailored to this audience.
+In this view, the recurring positive depiction of centurions serves to demonstrate to a Roman official that the Christian message had successfully made inroads at the "grassroots level of the Roman establishment".
+This reinforces an apologetic argument for the reasonableness of Christianity to political leaders, showing that faith in Jesus was compatible with service to the Empire.

+Key appearances of centurions in the narrative include: